alestic/abc/README.md

 To use a specific project configuration and output the command without prompting:

 ```
-abc -s project-2 --mode norun "create a new directory named 'test' and cd into it"
+abc -s project-2 --mode norun 'create a new directory named "test" and cd into it'
 ```

 More complicated examples might take some trial and error to get the wording right: